-- Fostering science-based criminal justice practice — supporting rigorous scientific research to ensure the safety of families, neighborhoods and communities.
-Learn how NIJ tests and evaluates programs, practices and equipment.
+Fostering science-based criminal justice practice — supporting rigorous scientific research to ensure the safety of families, neighborhoods and communities.

-- Translating knowledge to practice — disseminating rigorous scientific research to criminal justice professionals to advance what works best in preventing and reducing crime.
-Learn about how NIJ moves research from knowledge to practice.
+Translating knowledge to practice — disseminating rigorous scientific research to criminal justice professionals to advance what works best in preventing and reducing crime.

-- Advancing technology — building a more effective, fair and efficient criminal justice system through technology.
-Learn about NIJ's research, development, testing and evaluation process.
+Advancing technology — building a more effective, fair and efficient criminal justice system through technology.

-- Adopting a global perspective — understanding crime in its social context within the United States and globally.
+Adopting a global perspective — understanding crime in its social context within the U.S. and globally.

 - Causes and correlates of crime.